 This is the first blog on the new TrustEd Apps Rubrics (self-assessment tools) developed by the 1EdTech community.

-1EdTech’s new TrustEd AppsSecurity Practices Rubric is designed to gather base-level security policies, procedures, and processes to help educational institutions determine if a tool is worth taking a closer look at.
+1EdTech’s TrustEd AppsSecurity Practices Rubric is designed to gather base-level security policies, procedures, and processes to help educational institutions determine if a more advanced review is worth it.

-The rubric also gives new edtech suppliers a basic understanding of what is needed and expected by educational institutions regarding security policies and practices and helps established suppliers prepare up-to-date responses to reflect changes in their products.
+The Security Practices Rubric also gives new edtech providers a basic understanding of what is needed and expected by their institutional partners when it comes to security policies and practices.
+This guidance helps product owners prepare up-to-date responses to reflect changes in their applications and platforms.

 "Many times, a proposed tool enters the ecosystem because a faculty member returns from a conference and asks to use a tool they have seen.
 Without going through the entire review process, which can take weeks, we can look it up quickly and get a sense of the tool by using the rubric.
-If we see the tool has significant accessibility issues or unanswered security questions, we can start a conversation with the vendor or let the faculty know the tool won’t work at our institution,” said Jim Williamson from UCLA.
+If we see the tool has significant accessibility issues or unanswered security questions, we can start a conversation with the vendor or let the faculty know the tool won’t work at our institution,” said Jim Williamson, Senior Advisor to the Vice Provost of Teaching and Learning for Digital Planning and Strategy at UCLA.
 “If the vendors do the work of completing the rubric while not guaranteeing acceptance, they are exponentially more likely to be successful.”

-1EdTech members participating in the TrustEd Apps Security Task Force pointed out that this does not replace the more in-depth Higher Education Community Vendor Assessment Tool (HECVAT) but instead is a supplement to the assessment, providing a simpler point of access for new and legacy suppliers.
+1EdTech members who participated in the TrustEd Apps Security Task Force pointed out that this does not replace the more in-depth Higher Education Community Vendor Assessment Tool (HECVAT) but instead is a supplement or even a precursor to the assessment, providing a simpler point of access for new and legacy suppliers.

 “This rubric gives us a good baseline of understanding for where the supplier is currently.
-We may need to dive deeper eventually, but it will help eliminate some of the basic questions that can take a few days to solve over email,” said Jon Werth from Minnesota State Colleges and Universities.
+We may need to dive deeper eventually, but it will help eliminate some of the basic questions that can take a few days to solve over email,” said Jon Werth, Senior Online Learning Environment system Administrator at the Minnesota State Colleges and Universities.
 “For newer companies, and even older companies just entering the edtech space, this is a nice way to show what is really important and what we all want to see right off the bat.”

 “There are hundreds of very small edtech companies coming into the marketplace.
 Oftentimes, they are a few people with an idea,” added Williamson.
 “Being able to point newcomers to something less intimidating than the HECVAT can help them get started.”